In this tutorial, we will describe how to copy a formula in excel.

 Step-1: Prepare a simple data table

-Step-2: Set an original formula in cell C2, outlined below:
+Step-2: Set a formula in cell C2, outlined below:

 Step-3: Select cell C-2, outlined below:

-Step-4: Follow the below process to copy the formula from cell C2 to C3 and C4
+Step-4: Follow the below process to copy formula from cell C2 to C3 and C4

 - Select cell C2